mbhani/Coursera_Getting_and_Cleaning_Data_Project/Code_Book.md

 * subject
     + This is an identifier of the subject who carried out the experiment.
 The experiments have been carried out with a group of
-    30 volunteers within an age bracket of 19-48 years. subject values ranges from 1 to 30 in this dataset
+    30 volunteers within an age bracket of 19-48 years.
+The subject values ranges from 1 to 30 in this dataset.

 * activity
     + This is the activity label.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING,
     STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.